openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

     var message: String = "Hello"
     ```

-2. Variables decorated with \@Consume cannot be initialized locally or via constructor parameters.
-Initialization of \@Consume-decorated variables has no effect. \@Consume can only be initialized by matching the corresponding \@Provide variable via `key`.
+2. The variable decorated with \@Consume cannot be initialized locally or via constructor parameters.
+Initialization of \@Consume variables has no effect. \@Consume can only be initialized by matching the corresponding \@Provide variable via key.

     **Counterexample:**